Girls' Night Out (1998 film)

 Girls' Night Out (Korean: 처녀들의 저녁식사) is a South Korean erotic drama film, released in 1998 and directed by Im Sang-soo.
 It centers around three women, whose overt sexual dialogue caused a stir when the film was released.

-This film is not yet available with English subtitles.

 Plot

 Three main heroines are best friends each working in hotel, designing company and graduate student.
 They boldly talk each other about sex but their characters are definitely different.
 From this, alteration on their lives come to begin with different-type sexual relationships.